 So how do you set yourself up for success?
 Here are a few key elements of any effective delegation.

-If you’ve carefully chosen the person to delegate to, they’re probably pretty adept at doing the work.
-But they still need to be given the right tools to successfully implement your requests.
-These include:
+If you’ve selected the right person to delegate to, they’re likely capable of doing the work.
+However, they still need the appropriate tools to effectively carry out your requests.
+These tools include:

 - Context